-First, they have ability, skills, and competencies that allow them to do things effectively.
+First, influence agents have ability, skills, and competencies that allow them to do things effectively.
 In other words, trustworthy people are competent.
-Second, trustworthy people have benevolence; they intend to help you.
-Another way to say this is that they are caring.
-Third, they have integrity; they abide by a set of principles that is clear and sensible.
-That’s another way of saying that trustworthy people are consistent in how they behave.
-So if you want to be seen as trustworthy, to lay the groundwork for future success as an agent of influence, then you should practice three Cs.
+Second, trustworthy people have benevolence; they intend to help you and show that they care.
+Third, they have integrity; they abide by a set of principles that are clear and sensible.
+Trustworthy people are consistent in how they behave.
+If you want to be seen as trustworthy, lay the groundwork for future success as an agent of influence, by practicing the three Cs.
 You should strive to be competent, caring, and consistent.

 This model allows us to move beyond initial impressions and offers specific suggestions about what you can do to develop a reputation for trustworthiness.
 Any agent who wishes to influence other people can work to correct misperceptions that occur as a result of facial features or other factors outside the agent’s control.
 For example, imagine the day you start a new job.
 Your boss comes up and says, “You look a lot like my ex-husband.
 It really bothers me.”
 For reasons that have nothing to do with you, you’re starting off in a hole, or to use a budgeting analogy, you’re starting off with a trust deficit that may make it hard to influence.
-Your best bet is to develop trust by remembering the three Cs.
-Work hard to build knowledge, and be competent in your work.
-Look after your boss’ interests, and be caring.
+Develop trust by remembering the three Cs.
+Work hard to build knowledge, be competent in your work, look after your boss’ interests, and be caring.
 And demonstrate concern for fairness, being consistent in how you make decisions.
 If you pursue these vigorously, you can increase your trustworthiness and the chance that your boss will trust you and maybe give you a promotion in the future.
-In other words, by building your trustworthiness, you create greater opportunity to wield influence successfully in your work place.
+By building your trustworthiness, you create greater opportunity to wield influence successfully in your work place.

-So far, we’ve discussed how looks and behavior can influence how you are perceived, including whether people will trust you.
-But I’ve left out an important characteristic.
+Looks and behavior can influence how you are perceived, including whether people will trust you.
+But there’s an additional important characteristic.
 Imagine your favorite sports team, and picture someone you’ve never met wearing that team’s cap or jersey.
 What do you think about that person?
 Probably a pretty nice person, smart, sociable, certainly has good judgment.
 It’s funny how the mere label of “we’re on the same team” can influence judgments.
 There’s a long history of research in social psychology about the powerful effect that being placed on the same team can have on us.

 Learn more about how to shape the perception others have of you